hbostanchi/Data_Analysis_with_R/README.md

 Using the same MechaCarWriteUp.txt text file, provide a short write-up of your interpretation and findings for the suspension coil summary statistics.
 Be sure to include the following details:
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per inch.
 Does the current manufacturing data meet this design specification?
 Why or why not?
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per inch.
+Our coil_summary_table shows that the current manufacturing data meets this design specification with a variance of 62.29356.

 ### Suspension Coil T-Test
 Using the same suspension coil data and the MechaCarChallenge.RScript file, determine if the suspension coil’s pound-per-inch results are statistically different from the mean population results of 1,500 pounds per inch.
 (Hint: Refer to the t-test section of this module to determine which statistical test to use.)
 In the MechaCarWriteUp.txt text file, provide a small writeup of your interpretation and findings for the t-test results.
+Using the same suspension coil data and the MechaCarChallenge.RScript file, We determined that the suspension Based on a one sample t-test comparing the sample means of the PSI ,the p value is not statistically significant.
+We can say that two means are statistically similar.

 ![5](https://github.com/hbostanchi/R_Analysis/blob/master/Challenge/png/5.png)
 ![6](https://github.com/hbostanchi/R_Analysis/blob/master/Challenge/png/6.png)